Galadriel: Homeric benefactor

+Jungian archetypes

+Patrick Grant, a scholar of Renaissance literature, notes the multiple character pairings in The Lord of the Rings.
+He interprets the interactions of the characters as fitting the oppositions and other pairwise relationships of Jungian archetypes, recurring psychological symbols proposed by the psychotherapist Carl Jung.
+He states that the hero's quest can be interpreted as a personal journey of individuation.
+Galadriel functions as Frodo's anima, opposed by the evil giant female spider Shelob.
+Grant explains that the anima and animus represent "the feminine side of a man's unconscious, and the masculine side of a woman's, respectively."
+He adds that in the case of Tolkien's writing, the anima is more important, but also "ambivalent", both supportive and destructive.
+He gives as examples of the supportive and "nourishing" anima Dante's Beatrice, the Muses of classical mythology who provided creative inspiration, and the Virgin Mary; on the destructive side, she can be symbolised, he writes, by the siren of mythology who lures a man to disaster, or a "poisonous and malevolent" witch.
+Grant states that the anima and animus are "further from consciousness" than the shadow archetype.
+Both the anima/animus and the shadow are presented in conjunction with the hero archetype, signifying an "individuation process which is approaching wholeness".
+The set of archetypes creates an image of the self.
+Burns adds that the opposed characters of Galadriel and Shelob are indicated by elements such as the Phial of Galadriel, whose light contrasts with the darkness of the spider.

 Legacy in music

 Tolkien wrote a poem "Namárië" that Galadriel sings in farewell to the departing Fellowship, and to Frodo in particular.
 The song is in Quenya, and "spoke of things little-known in Middle-earth," but Frodo is said to have remembered the words and translated them long afterward.
 It is a lament in which Galadriel describes her separation from the Blessed Realm and the Valar, her longing to return there, and at the end a wish or hope that even though she herself is forbidden (by the Ban) to return, that Frodo might somehow come in the end to the city of Valimar in Valinor.
-The poem was set to music by Donald Swann with Tolkien's assistance.
+The poem was set to music by Donald Swann, using the melody that Tolkien hummed to him.
 The sheet music and an audio recording are part of the song-cycle of The Road Goes Ever On.
 In a recording, Tolkien sings it in the style of a Gregorian chant.